Barrie McKay

-Barrie McKay (born 30 December 1994) is a Scottish professional footballer who plays as a striker or as a winger most recently for club Heart of Midlothian.
-McKay has previously played for Rangers, Greenock Morton, Raith Rovers, Nottingham Forest, Swansea City and Fleetwood Town.
+Barrie McKay (born 30 December 1994) is a Scottish professional footballer who last played for Scottish Premiership club Livingston.
+McKay has previously played for Rangers, Greenock Morton, Raith Rovers, Nottingham Forest, Swansea City, Fleetwood Town and Heart of Midlothian.
 He has also appeared once for the Scotland national team, in 2016.

 Early life

 McKay was raised in Barrhead and began his career as a youth player for Kilmarnock, where he spent seven years.
 He was released by Kilmarnock due to a hip problem which their medical staff feared would cause him long-term problems.
 McKay was then signed by Rangers in the summer of 2011.
 He played regularly in their under-19 side at the age of 16 and ended the season as top goalscorer.